cmasuki/open-code/CONTRIBUTING.md

     A member of the main team will review your changes, have a bit of discussion and hopefully merge them in!

 **Success!!** :balloon::balloon::balloon: Well done!
 And thank you :smiley:

+**If you will be working with code**, you'll need to [set up Git](https://help.github.com/en/articles/set-up-git) and create a local clone of your fork.
+[Git](https://git-scm.com/) is a version control system, that allows you to keep track of changes you make to your files, so that at any time you can go back to any previous version.